STELLA(R) PERFORMANCE(S) AT NEW YORK MARATHON

 Delighted Stella told The Stable News: “Today I am feeling a bit sore in my legs but not in a debilitating way.
 It is a good sore.
 I look forward to getting back to training and a

 We managed to catch up with Coach Stazza and he told us: “Stella’s improvement is mindboggling.
-To take 1hr 19 minutes off your marathon PB in just 7 months is, by any standards, some going.
-Next year, we’ll take over 90 minutes off Stella’s PB and her down under 5 hours.”
+To take one-hr 19 minutes off your marathon PB in just seven months is, by any standards, some going.
+Next year, we’ll take over 90 minutes off Stella’s PB and her down under five hours.”

 Globetrotting Stablemate, Andrew Blake, also had a great day in New York.
 At the end of August, Andrew joined Stazza’s Stable (he was on his way back from a stress fracture) with a view to running a PB at London 2020.